sbabic/swupdate/doc/source/sw-description.rst

 If each of them requires an own section, it is the way to do.
 Anyway, it is more probable than revisions can be grouped together, for example board with the same major revision number could have the same installation instructions.
 This leads in the example to 3 groups for rev1.X, rev2.X and rev3.X.
 Links allow to group section together.
-When a string is found when SWUpdate searches for a group (images, files, script, bootenv), it replaces the current path in the tree with the value of the string.
+When a "ref" is found when SWUpdate searches for a group (images, files, script, bootenv), it replaces the current path in the tree with the value of the string.
 In this way, the example above can be written in this way: